puntonim/painl.es/_posts/2014-10-26-gsoc-anniversary.md

 source projects!
 Usually this type of person is open minded and very knowledgeable, he thinks that technology is relevant, but it is just a tool like many other in our society.
 This type amazes me.
-I remember in particular a guy, a philosopher, who I had breakfast with: he said he studied in particular German philosophers in the 1900s.
+I remember in particular a guy, a philosopher, who I had breakfast with: he said he studied in particular German philosophers from the 1900s.
 So, recalling my high school studies, I asked him what *Heidegger* would think of modern technology.
 His answer was... well... critical and... hard to understand, something like [this](https://belate.wordpress.com/2010/07/12/heidegger-modern-technology/)!!